“Jesus answered and said: …”The Synoptic Gospels

 In this chapter Jesus is betrayed by Judas Iscariot and arrested.
 Again, Jesus shows that He is in charge of events.
 He challenges those putting Him on trial about their beliefs and the truth.
-In His trumped up trial, the chief priest accused Him of blasphemy as a reason for killing Him, but before Pontius Pilate he accused Him of sedition.
+In His trumped-up trial, the chief priest accused Jesus of blasphemy as a reason for killing Him, but before Pontius Pilate he accused Him of sedition.
 Pilate asked Jesus the famous question “What is truth?” but he did not wait for an answer from Him Who was best able to tell him.

 In His trial before Pontius Pilate, as usual Jesus takes command of His interrogation and gives Pilate food for thought, but Pilate failed to make use of his extraordinary opportunity.
 Similarly, many people continue to bypass their opportunities.

 Even during His crucifixion, Jesus continues to educate His hearers and John explains the significance of these as fulfilling prophesies from the Old Testament, demonstrating that He is the promised Messiah.